yjlo123/yjlo-script/README.md

 ## Control Flow
 Executing different pieces of code based on certain conditions.
 ### If Statement
-Executing a set of statements only if that condition is true:
+Executing a set of statements only if a specified condition is true:
 ```swift
 if (value > 0) {
 	// do something